ElvinOuyang/LearningFlask/README.md

 ## Quick Start on Setup

-### If the GPU / Docker is hosted in a remote server, use below command to SSH into the server:
+### If the Docker is hosted in a remote server, use below command to SSH into the server:

 **Local Server**:
 ```bash